AdaCore/spark2014/docs/lrm/source/declarations-and-types.rst

    Legality Rules

-[Redundant: For clarity of presentation, some legality rules are stated in the preceding "Static Semantics" section (e.g., the rule that an owning type shall not be a tagged type; stating that rule earlier eliminates the need to say anything about the circumstances, if any, under which a class-wide type might be an owning type).]

-1. At the point of a move operation the state of the source object (if any) and all of its reachable elements shall be Unrestricted.
-After a move operation, the state of any access parts of the source object (if there is one) becomes Moved.
-In addition, if the source is a reference to the Access attribute, the state of the first enclosing access part of the source object becomes Moved if there is one.
-Otherwise, the object can no longer be read or written in the rest of the program.
+1. At the point of a move operation, the source shall be a name which does not involve any traversal function calls from the root object or a reference to the Access attribute whose prefix is a name which does not involve any traversal function calls from the root object.

-..
-  _This is not entirely True.
-The parts of the last dereference or complete object (if no such dereference) that are not moved can still be read/written.
-This cannot easily be stated without making a difference between the permissions Write_Only and No_Access for moves, and without describing the effects of moves on prefixes/suffixes of moved expressions.

-2. An owning object's state shall be Moved or Unrestricted at any point where

-   - the object is the target of an assignment operation; or
-   - the object is part of an actual parameter of mode **out** in a call.
+   In addition, if the source is a markable expression, the known extracted path P of the source shall be unrestricted.
+   If the source is a markable expression which is not a reference to the Access attribute, for all extensions Q of P with no additional dereferences designating objects of a named access-to-variable type, Q.all is marked as Moved after the move operation.
+   If the source is a markable expression which is a reference to the Access attribute, the known extracted path of it prefix is marked as Moved after the move operation.

+2. A name whose type has subcomponents of a [named] access-to-variable type which is used as the target of an assignment or as an actual parameter of mode **out** or **in out** shall have a root object which is either a stand-alone object or a formal parameter, and it shall not involve any traversal function calls from this root object.
+In addition, if P is the path extracted from a name used as the target of an assignment operation or as an actual parameter of mode **out** in a call,

+   - P shall have unrestricted prefixes,
+   - there shall be no extension of P marked as Borrowed or Observed, and
+   - all extensions of P marked as Moved shall contain additional dereferences.

+   All paths with the target as a root are reset to their initial value after the operation.

-   [Redundant: In the case of a call, the state of an actual parameter of mode **in** or **in out** remains unchanged (although one might choose to think of it as being borrowed at the point of the call and then "unborrowed" when the call returns - either model yields the same results); the state of an actual parameter of mode **out** becomes Unrestricted.]
+   [Redundant: In the case of a call, the mark of an actual parameter of mode **in** or **in out** remains unchanged (although one might choose to think of it as being moved at the point of the call and then moved back when the call returns - either model yields the same results); an actual parameter of mode **out** becomes unrestricted.]

-3. If the target of an assignment operation is an object of an anonymous access-to-object type (including copy-in for a parameter), then the source shall be a name denoting a part of a stand-alone object, a part of a parameter, a part of a call to a traversal function, or a reference to the Access attribute whose prefix is either a name denoting a part of a stand-alone object or a part of a parameter.
+3. If the target of an assignment operation is an object of an anonymous access-to-object type (including copy-in for a parameter), then the source shall be a markable expression.

    [Redundant: One consequence of this rule is that every allocator is of a named access type.]